 Has anyone tried to make their own mix that goes in the Neti Pot?
 The pre-mixed packets cost $7.95 for 50.
 If you've made your own, where did you get the ingredients?
 They seem to be high-grade pure components.

 Mix 1/4 teaspoon of NON-iodized salt and 8 ounces (one liquid measuring cup) of warm water.
 You can add a pinch of baking soda, if desired.
-I just use kosher salt from the grocery store, and baking soda from the pantry!

 I use fine, non-iodized kosher salt and a sometimes a drop of tea tree oil with 8 ounces of warm water in my neti pot.
 The tea tree oil is antibacterial, so I use it when my sinuses are particularly inflamed or infected, but it's pretty potent, so one drop is literally all you need.